 How to Make Birria - the Recipe Method

-Dry Toast the Peppers.
-Heat a large pan to medium-high heat and add the dried chilies.
-Dry toast them in the hot pan 1-2 minutes per side, until the skins darken.
+Heat a cast iron pan to medium-high heat dry toast the dried chilies 1-2 minutes per side, until the skins darken.
+This helps loosen the oils and develops flavor.

-Food Processor.
-Add the cooked onion, tomatoes and garlic to a food processor.
-Remove the softened chilies and add to the food processor, but reserve the soaking liquid.
+Add the cooked onion, tomatoes and garlic to a food processor along with the softened chilies and add to the food processor, but reserve the soaking liquid.

 See the RECIPE NOTES below.

-Marinate the Meat.
-Cut the lamb (or beef) into large chunks and add to a large bowl.
+Cut the meat into large chunks and add to a large bowl.
 Pour the birria sauce over them and rub it into the meat.

 Cover and marinate the meat in the refrigerator for 2 hours minimum.
 Overnight is better.